DewuGao/sfi-repro/README.md

 # SFI reproducibility release (public) — v1.5.0
 **Provenance note.** This v1.5.0 public release is built on the v1.4.7.1 baseline computation pipeline. v1.5.0 adds the derived-output pipeline pseudocode and a runnable demo/minimal reference implementation; the archived derived outputs and reported key numbers remain unchanged.

-## Release summary (what this package enables)

-This Zenodo/GitHub release provides (i) archived derived outputs supporting the reported results, (ii) minimal CPU-only scripts to verify SHA-256 integrity and regenerate the released table-like CSVs from those archived derived outputs, and (iii) an implementation-independent pseudocode specification of the derived-output pipeline plus a small runnable demo/reference implementation.
-The complete raw façade image corpus and full-scale metric computation pipeline are not redistributed with the public archive.

 ## How to cite

 See `CITATION.cff` for the recommended citation metadata.